 Daily Clothing and misc

-- Waterproof rain jacket.
+- Waterproof rain jacket, lightweight.
 Checkout Sitka Gear, Kuiu, First Lite or similar.

-- Waterproof pants.
+- Waterproof pants, lightweight.
 Great to have.
 May not carry everyday.
 This item can go in camp clothing stuff sack.

-- Camo jacket with hood.
+- Camo softshell, windproof jacket with hood.
 Checkout Sitka Gear, Kuiu, First Lite or similar.

-- Durable camo hiking pants with pockets.
+- Softshell/nylon camo hiking pants with pockets.
 Reinforced knees and seat a bonus.
 We like knee pads too.
 Checkout Sitka Gear, Kuiu, First Lite or similar.

-- Wool base layer shirt long and short sleeve.
+- Light weight wool base layer shirt and bottoms.
+Long and short sleeve shirts.
 No cotton.
 You’ll wear this daily.
 One extra in camp gear.